 8. Swallowing Problems

 Having difficulty swallowing could be because of neurological issues or structural abnormalities inside the body.
 It could also be the result of severe acid reflux.

 Swallowing issues could lead to throat irritation and frequent throat clearing.
 Someone who experiences this may also have these symptoms:

 9. Medication Side Effects

 Some blood pressure medication has been known to cause a tickle in your throat, which contributes to you clearing it so frequently.
 If you’re taking blood pressure medication and are experiencing chronic throat clearing, you should talk to your doctor about potential substitutes.

-In some cases, there is no underlying condition causing you to clear your throat.
+In some cases, there is no underlying condition causing you to clear your throat constantly.
 And in fact, it’s just a habit or something you do subconsciously when stressed out or anxious.

-These techniques could help you to stop the habit:
+These techniques could help you to stop the habit of clearing throat:

 - Drink enough fluids